Qualifications For Licensure Speech-Language Pathologists

 To qualify for a full license in speech-language pathology, an applicant must:

-- Hold a Master's degree in speech-language pathology from an accredited educational institution.
+- Hold a Master's degree or equivalent in speech-language pathology from an accredited educational institution.

-- Completed 300 hours of supervised clinical practicum in three different clinical settings.
+- Have completed 300 hours of supervised clinical practicum in three different clinical settings.

-- Completed 36 weeks of full-time supervised experience, Required Professional Experience, or 72 weeks of part-time supervised experience.
+- Have completed 36 weeks of full-time or 72 weeks of part-time supervised Required Professional Experience (RPE).

-- Pass a national exam in speech-language pathology with a minimum score of 600 administered by the Educational Testing Service (ETS), the Praxis Series.
+- Effective September 1, 2014, pass the national speech-language pathology exam administered by the Educational Testing Service (ETS) Praxis Series with a minimum score of 162.
+(Prior to September 1, 2014, the minimum passing score was 600.)
 The exam must not be more than five years old.
 You must authorize ETS to report your test score to our Board using Report Code R8544.

 For further information pertaining to the national examination dates and locations or to obtain a bulletin containing the examination information, visit www.ets.org/praxis.